Supercross (film)

-Supercross is a 2005 American action film directed by Steve Boyum and starring Steve Howey and Mike Vogel.
+Supercross, marketed and sometimes referred to as Supercross: The Movie, is a 2005 American action film directed by Steve Boyum and starring Steve Howey and Mike Vogel.
 The film portrays youthful relationships in the world of professional Supercross.

 Plot synopsis

 K.C.
 Carlyle (Howey) and Trip (Vogel) are brothers who compete in a supercross, a race involving off-the-road motorcycles on an artificial dirt track.
 K.C. accepts a lucrative deal to race on a factory team and leaves behind his brother to fund his own racing.
 When an accident disables Trip, K.C. resolves his differences with him, and Trip helps coach K.C. to win the supercross championship.